 Lighting a 125/150 Gallon Freshwater Aquarium

-For those of you planning on having a 125/150 gallon aquarium that don’t need specific lighting, you have the cheapest lighting options available.
+For those of you planning on having a 125/150-gallon aquarium that doesn’t need specific lighting, you have the cheapest lighting options available.
 To cover the entire surface of your 6ft tank, I highly recommend purchasing two 36inch lights.

 1. NICREW Classic LED

-NICREW Classic LED is a nice practical option for a beginner’s fish tank, or a tank that is only lightly planted and does not need much adjustment.
+NICREW Classic LED is a nice practical option for a beginner’s fish tank or a tank that is only lightly planted and does not need much adjustment.
 It features two modes- day and night (or white light and blue light) that you adjust manually with a switch- although an external single-channel timer is available separately for this product.
 The white and blue channels of light are great for aquarium plants, and the size of each fixture is adjustable, with the largest fixture being 48-52”.
-For the largest fixture, you could outfit a larger 125 to 150 gallon tank on a pretty reasonable budget.
+For the largest fixture, you could outfit a larger 125 to 150-gallon tank on a pretty reasonable budget.
+Here you can find the NICREW Classic LED.

 Lighting a 125/150 Gallon Planted Tank